grnet/synnefo/docs/admin-guide.rst

   $ kamaki file create images

 You are now ready to upload an image to container ``images``.
-You can upload it with a Pithos+ client, or use kamaki directly:
+You can upload it with a Pithos client, or use kamaki directly:

 .. code-block:: console

    $ kamaki file upload ubuntu.iso images

-You can use any Pithos+ client to verify that the image was uploaded correctly, or you can list the contents of the container with kamaki:
+You can use any Pithos client to verify that the image was uploaded correctly, or you can list the contents of the container with kamaki:

 .. code-block:: console